Best Bologna Porticoes: Stroll Through History

 Porticoes Bologna

-Sala Borsa Library is one of the most lively places in the city, set in the former town-hall stables.
-The inside was realized with iron and glass at the end of the 19th century and it’s three porticoes overlapped, all painted.
+The inside was realized with iron and glass at the end of the 19th century with its three porticoes overlapped, all painted.

 Porticoes Bologna Santa Maria Servi